 Let’s dig deeper into what multilingual DTP means and all the work that goes into it.

 Today, all content is a generous mix of text and design.
 Visuals – in the form of layouts, graphics, and images – play an essential role in content consumption.
-So, it goes without saying that when you’re getting a piece of content translated, you would want to maintain the consistency in design.
+So, it goes without saying that when you’re getting a piece of content translated, you would want to maintain consistency in design.

 While translating the text into another language may help you reach a specific section of your customers, paying special attention to design will help you build good brand recall.

-Multilingual DTP requires a combination of translation and designing skills to create perfectly localized content.
+Multilingual DTP requires a combination of translation and designing skills to create perfectly localised content.
 This is why there are DTP specialists who work on the source template and replicate it in other languages.